BenCuff/github-pages-test/docs/data-vis.md

 {% include cards-container-start.html %}
   {% include card.html content=card_content_12 title="❌ To be avoided: breaking the y-axis when using a bar chart" %}
-  {% include card.html content=card_content_13 title=" ✔️Best practice: start the y-axis at zero in bar charts" %}
+  {% include card.html content=card_content_13 title="✔️ Best practice: start the y-axis at zero in bar charts" %}
 {% include cards-container-end.html %}

 {% capture expandable_content_12 %}